Loki343/testy-throne-7976/README.md

 ![image](https://user-images.githubusercontent.com/106387298/229424144-673f145d-1d50-496b-997b-3993f820216e.png)

 <br/>

-## How to login in our website
-1. At first click on signup and fill all the required fields and click on signup button to create your user-id.
-2. To signin into the website fill your email and password as per your signup data.

-## How to login at Admin Sight
-Email - unicornadmin@gmail.com <br/>
-Password - admin1234

 ## Our Learnings
 On this journey we faced many issues, but we keep motivated each other with patience.